openwisp/netjsonconfig/docs/source/backends/airos.rst

         ]
     }

-And another that set the authentication protocol to WPA2 enterprise
+And another that set the authentication protocol to WPA2 enterprise, but this is still not supported by netjsonconfig

 .. code-block:: json